Boomerang mechanism explaining the excess radio background: Neutrino oscillation constraints

-Having obtained an allowed region in the $\Delta m^2$ versus $\sin^2{2\theta}$ plane, we compare it with the existing constraints from neutrino oscillation experiments.
+Having obtained an allowed region in the $\Delta m^2$ versus $\sin^2{2\theta}_0$ plane, we compare it with the existing constraints from neutrino oscillation experiments.
 Active research is underway on sterile neutrinos with masses around the eV scale, motivated by the excess observed by LSND~\cite{LSND:2001aii}, and the intriguing results reported by MiniBooNE~\cite{MiniBooNE:2020pnu}, BEST~\cite{Barinov:2021asz}, and IceCube~\cite{IceCubeCollaboration:2024nle}.
 However, many other experiments have not found such evidence, leading to significant tension among data sets when combined~\cite{Dentler:2018sju,Hardin:2022muu}.

-Beyond the eV-scale sterile neutrino, searches have explored a wide range of mass for oscillations between active and sterile states~\cite{Wolfenstein:1981kw, Petcov:1982ya, Bilenky:1983wt, Kobayashi:2000md, Anamiati:2017rxw, deGouvea:2009fp, Vissani:2015pss, Shoemaker:2015qul, Brdar:2018tce, DeGouvea:2020ang, Rink:2022nvw, Carloni:2022cqz}, but no evidence has been found.
-For nearly degenerate active and sterile states, solar~\cite{deGouvea:2009fp, Ansarifard:2022kvy, Chen:2022zts}, and reactor data~\cite{DayaBay:2024nip}, constrain $\Delta m^2 \lesssim 10^{-12}\text{eV}^2$ and $\sin^22\theta\geq 10^{-4}$, as shown in Fig.~\ref{fig:osc}.
-The disappearance bounds of muons come from long-baseline experiments~\cite{MINOS:2017cae,NOvA:2024imi} and atmospheric experiments~\cite{Beacom:2003eu}, $\Delta m^2 \lesssim 10^{-4}~\text{eV}^2$ and $\sin^22\theta\geq 10^{-2}$.
-Astrophysical neutrinos, with large $L/E$, probe down to $\Delta m^2 \sim 10^{-20}\text{eV}^2$ for maximal mixing~\cite{DeGouvea:2020ang,Martinez-Soler:2021unz,deGouvea:2021ymm,Carloni:2025dhv}.
+Beyond the eV-scale sterile neutrino, searches have explored a wide range of mass for oscillations between active and sterile states~\cite{Wolfenstein:1981kw, Petcov:1982ya, Bilenky:1983wt, Kobayashi:2000md, Anamiati:2017rxw, deGouvea:2009fp,Vissani:2015pss, Shoemaker:2015qul, Brdar:2018tce, DeGouvea:2020ang, Rink:2022nvw, Carloni:2022cqz}, but no evidence has been found.
+For nearly degenerate active and sterile states, solar~\cite{deGouvea:2009fp, Ansarifard:2022kvy, Chen:2022zts}, and reactor data~\cite{DayaBay:2024nip}, constrain $\Delta m^2 \lesssim 10^{-12}\text{eV}^2$ and $\sin^22\theta\lesssim 10^{-4}$, as shown in Fig.~\ref{fig:osc}.
+The disappearance bounds of muons come from long-baseline experiments~\cite{MINOS:2017cae,NOvA:2024imi} and atmospheric experiments~\cite{Beacom:2003eu}, $\Delta m^2 \lesssim 10^{-4}~\text{eV}^2$ and $\sin^22\theta_0\lesssim 10^{-2}$.
+Astrophysical neutrinos, with large $L/E$, probe down to $\Delta m^2 \sim 10^{-20}\text{eV}^2$ for maximal mixing~\cite{DeGouvea:2020ang,Martinez-Soler:2021unz,deGouvea:2021ymm,Fong:2024mqz, Dev:2024yrg, Carloni:2025dhv}.

-Fig.~\ref{fig:osc} compares current bounds with the region predicted by the boomerang mechanism.
-While this work focuses on muon-sterile oscillations, the mechanism applies to all flavors, so we used the strongest bounds over the mixing.
-Upcoming experiments like DARWIN~\cite{deGouvea:2021ymm} and JUNO~\cite{Franklin:2023diy} will further improve sensitivity.
+Figure~\ref{fig:osc} compares the current bounds and future sensitivities with the region predicted by the boomerang mechanism (cf. the left panel of Fig.~\ref{fig:constDm2sin2th0}).
+Although this work focuses on muon–sterile oscillations, the mechanism applies to all flavors, so we adopt the strongest available limits on the mixing.